 Operational success is largely impacted by the accuracy and reliability of the weighing system which monitors both incoming raw materials as well as outgoing finished goods.

 A weighbridge is a long-term investment.
 There are a variety of options in the market today, and for a normal buyer, the price of acquiring a system is generally the only differentiating factor.
 However, general experience confirms that while the initial price for these offerings may be attractive, the overall cost of ownership will definitely be higher.
 It is imperative that a buyer focuses on total cost of ownership as decisions made solely on price will almost certainly prove expensive in the long term.

 Accuracy: The most important factor when selecting a weighbridge is to check its accuracy.
-The count of the display indicator can often mislead accuracy.
+Accuracy can mislead by the count of the display indicator.
 However, accuracy of the weighbridge is measured mainly by the accuracy level of load sensing and not the display.
 This means the class of load cells are the most important factor to be checked when selecting a weighbridge.
 Losses due to accuracy will clearly lead to high cost of ownership and a much higher gap if the material being weighed is expensive.

 For example, C6 class loadcells (6000 divisions) provide 10kg accuracy for a 60 ton weighbridge (60000/6000=10kg).
 The same weighbridge will sense with accuracy of 60kg if the load cell is of C1 class, and 20kg if the load cell is C3 class.

 Downtime: Important parameters like call to fix ratio, first time fix and annual uptime depend on the product quality, service/ support structure and availability of spares.
 Increased price pressures, and ever reducing price expectations have resulted in lots of local assemblers mushrooming all over the country.
 These suppliers source the cheapest components available in the market.
 As a result there is always a question mark on the serviceability and availability of parts.
 Increased down time will clearly result in revenue loss.